bmiller1009/deduper/README.md

 ## Using the library

-The library uses the [builder](https://www.baeldung.com/kotlin-builder-pattern) design pattern to construct the configuration to run a deduping job.
-Configuation information is stored using the [simple-jndi](https://github.com/h-thurow/Simple-JNDI)
-API so a [jndi.properties](https://github.com/bmiller1009/deduper/blob/master/src/main/resources/jndi.properties) file will need to be present in src/main/resources and correctly configured for this library to work.
+Configuation information is stored using the [simple-jndi](https://github.com/h-thurow/Simple-JNDI) API so a [jndi.properties](https://github.com/bmiller1009/deduper/blob/master/src/main/resources/jndi.properties) file will need to be present in src/main/resources and correctly configured for this library to work.